PriyankaJhamb/PriyankaJhamb/MicrosoftAzureFundamentals/1CloudConcepts.md

 ##### Disadvantages:
 1. Managing is difficult/complex because there are more than 1 type of deployment model.
-2. Maintainence: dependency on infrastructure
+2. Maintainence: dependency on infrastructure.

 #### 4. Community Cloud
 - allows services to be accessible by a group of several organisations to share the information between the organisation & a specific community.